sl4m/sl4m.github.com/_posts/2010-02-14-how-to-run-jekyll-pygmentize-on-windows.markdown

 *Installation*

-Installing RubyInstaller, jekyll, and Python should be self explanatory.
-I installed Ruby 1.8.7 to C:\Ruby187\ and Python 2.6.4 to C:\Python26\\.
+Installing Ruby, jekyll, and Python should be self explanatory.
+I installed RubyInstaller 1.8.7 RC2 to C:\Ruby187\ and Python 2.6.4 to C:\Python26\\.

 Modify the code in albino.rb and highlight.rb from C:\Ruby187\lib\ruby\gems\1.8\gems\jekyll-0.5.7\lib\jekyll\ using the following gists: